-Prescriptions may not be separated and dispensed by doses.
+Prescriptions may not be separated, dispensed and billed by doses.
 If separate packaging is required, the Pharmacy must use a duplicate label.
 For example, a dose required in school or adult care center should not be dispensed as a separate prescription.